 Companies must publish a summary of the methodologies used to prepare the disclosure and identify each category of transfer of value to include a description of the recognition methodologies applied and the treatment of multi-year contracts, VAT and other tax aspects, currency aspects and other issues relating to the timing and amount of transfers of value.
 7.4 What should a company do if an individual healthcare professional who has received transfers of value from that company, refuses to agree to the disclosure of one or more of such transfers?

-Prior to 25 May 2018, when the EU Data Protection Regulation will come into force, the position in the UK is governed by the Data Protection Act 1998.
-Under the 1998 Act, healthcare professionals retain the right to refuse to disclose their personal information and the right under the law to seek correction of mistakes or deletion of their information.
-If a healthcare professional, who has received transfers of value from a company, refuses to agree to the disclosure of one or more of such transfers of value the company will need to report such transfers on an aggregate basis.
+If a healthcare professional, who has received transfers of value from a company, refuses to agree to the disclosure of one or more of such transfers of value, the company may need to report such transfers on an aggregate basis (Supplementary Information to Clause 24.9 of the ABPI Code).
 This will include situations where the healthcare professional declines to give consent or decides to withdraw consent under data protection legislation.
 The ABPI has confirmed that they cannot, and will not, mandate that their members only work with healthcare professionals who consent to disclosure.
 It is up to the companies to decide individually which healthcare professionals they will work with and the terms of those arrangements.
+During the COVID-19 pandemic, the ABPI has introduced changes to minimise any further pressures on NHS workers and organisations.
+The ABPI has held back certain modifications to the data currently published on Disclosure UK which would otherwise have triggered disclosure communications to those NHS workers at this time.